Can Digital Product Passports Save the Web?

 People must have the right to opt out of companies tracking their interactions across the internet.
 They must also have the option to remove their personal data from any platform upon request.
 Including this information in a product passport can help a customer make more educated decisions about which products or services they choose to support.

-- Right-to-be-forgotten: How does the organization prove that it respects a person’s right to have personal data completely removed from company databases?
+• Right-to-be-forgotten: How does the organization prove it respects a person’s right to remove personal data completely from marketing lists or company records?

 WSG Alignment: 2.2, Assess and Research Visitor Needs; 4.12, Store Data According to Visitor Needs; 5.20, Promote Responsible Data Practices; 5.25, Plan for a Digital Product or Service’s Care and End-of-Life